jsmithdev/force-rtc/README.md

 ### State

-Though WebRTC is peer connect, it needs a _server_ (or something) for signaling / initiation.
-I'd like to keep it in SalesForce if possible (until peer connection); Could chatter post the URL, could email it, could set time to meet on the object Connect__c and whoever get's to the record without an answer is Client1, etc.
+Though WebRTC has super peer connection powers, it needs a _server_ (or something) for signaling / initiation relay.
+ClientA wants to connect to ClientB, A makes an Offer, B gets Offer and makes Answer which ClientA can establish with.
+I'm trying to keep it all in SalesForce and provide a peer connection.
+You could chatter post the URL, could email it, could set time to meet on the object Connect__c and whoever get's to the record without an answer is Client1, etc.

 _unknowns == fun_ && _webrtc == options_